 One of Asch’s experiments looked at a vision test sample.
 Participants were shown a line segment.
-They then had to choose the matching line from a group three segments of different lengths.
-The experimenter asks each participant individually to select the matching line segment.
+They then had to pick the matching line from three segments of different lengths.
+Each participant was asked individually to give their answer regarding the line segment of their choice.

 Sounds pretty straightforward, but, of course, there is a catch.
 Unknown to the participants, there are a number of planted individuals, who are working for the experimenter.
 Their job is to subtly convince the rest of the room, the genuine participants, to come around to their way of thinking.